-Marking the start of British Summer Time, the clocks go forward in March, meaning we'll lose an hour's sleep
+Marking the start of British Summer Time, the clocks 'spring forward' in March, meaning we'll lose an hour's sleep

 In spring 2018 the clocks go forward on 25 March at 1am